khalidk799/url-shortner/README.md

 # URL shortner

-This is an example of how to make a application which shortens the url entered by the client.
-Made this over an year ago while learning js.
+This is an example of how to make an application that shortens the URL entered by the client.
+Made this over a year ago while learning js.
 Here I am posting it after ages XD!

 **MongoDB** is used for storing Users in Database.